dhardi/gameshark/TESTING.md

 |&check;| Once successfully submitted, the review is visible on the product details page.
 |&check;| Author's name is in the accordion item heading.
 |&check;| Review title is in the accordion item heading.
-|&check;| Review text is previewed in the body of the accordion item.
+|&check;| Review text is previewed in the body of the accordion item also rate.

 |passed | **Edit my reviews of a product** so that I can **update my public opinion should it ever change*
 |:---:|:---|
-|&check;| Review cannot be edited by a user who did not create the review (unless superuser) even by using the URL.
+|&check;| Review cannot be edited by a user who did not create the review  even by using the URL.
 |&check;| Edit review for is pre-populated with the review details.
-|&check;| A superuser can edit all reviews.
+|&check;| A superuser can edit all reviews on admin page.
 |&check;| All reviews can be edited by the user who created the review.
-|&check;| Overall rating is re-calculated when a review is edited.

 |passed | **delete my reviews of a product** so that I can **remove previous reviews should I see fit**
 |:---:|:---|